Jeff Adrien

-Jeff Adrien (born February 10, 1986) is an American professional basketball player for the Piratas de Quebradillas of the Puerto Rican National Basketball League (BSN).
+Jeff Adrien (born February 10, 1986) is an American professional basketball player.

-Adrian played power forward at University of Connecticut Huskies where he was named to the 2008 First Team All-Big East Conference, team captain in the 2008–2009, and made it to the Final Four of the 2009 NCAA Division I Championship.
+Adrian played power forward at University of Connecticut Huskies where he was named to the 2008 first-team All-Big East Conference, team captain in the 2008–2009, and made it to the Final Four of the 2009 NCAA Division I Championship.

 Initially, he was not selected in the 2009 NBA draft but signed with Spanish league's Leite Río Breogán.
-Between 2010-2014, Adrien found playing time with the D-League Rio Grande Valley Vipers, the Houston Rockets, and the Minnesota Timberwolves, although he played for Itay's Benetton Treviso during 2011 NBA lockout.
+Between 2010 and 2014, Adrien found playing time with the D-League Rio Grande Valley Vipers, the Houston Rockets, and the Minnesota Timberwolves, although he played for Itay's Benetton Treviso during 2011 NBA lockout.
 In 2015, he played briefly with the Guangdong Southern Tigers of the Chinese Basketball Association and three preseason games with the New Orleans Pelicans.

 Adrien played in Italy from 2016 - 2020.
 First with Bnei Herzliya of the Israeli Premier League, where he received top honours and played in the 2016-2017 All-Star game.
-After Bnei Herzliya was relegated at the end of the 2018-2019 season, Adrien played for Ironi Nahariya for the 2019–20 season.
+After Bnei Herzliya was relegated at the end of the 2018–2019 season, Adrien played for Ironi Nahariya for the 2019–20 season.
 Since 2024, he has played with the Quebradillas Pirates in Puerto Rican national premier league.